EVENT OVERVIEW

 Illegal Substances:

-Any illegal substances found will be turned over to the RCMP
+Any illicit substances found will be turned over to the RCMP

-Guests in possession of illegal substances will be asked to leave the festival
+Guests found in possession of illicit substances will be asked to leave the festival

 Note: Cannabis is permitted onsite, but each guest is limited to 1 ounce/person